 On April 7, 1980, the Bank converted from a National charter to a State charter and accordingly became First Commonwealth Bank.
 Not long after, land was acquired with the stated purpose of constructing a new banking headquarters.
 In October 1986, the new 5-story Main Office opened for business at a location next to the river and the railroad, just two blocks from the original bank location.

 In 2006, First Commonwealth Bank announced it had acquired property in Pikeville with plans to build a new branch in order to reach out to the Pike County community.
 On June 19, 2007, it opened the doors to the Pikeville Branch.
 This marked First Commonwealth Bank’s first step outside of Floyd County.

 On April 21, 2011 First Commonwealth Bank acquired Family Bank, FSB of Paintsville.
-This merger has allowed First Commonwealth Bank to more conveniently serve the Big Sandy area with ten locations throughout Floyd, Johnson, Magoffin, Martin and Pike Counties.
+On June 1, 2017 First Commonwealth Bank acquired First Guaranty Bank.
+These mergers have allowed First Commonwealth Bank to grow its customer base and more conveniently serve the Big Sandy area with nine locations throughout Floyd, Johnson, Magoffin, Martin and Pike Counties.